NinjaCheetah/libWiiPy/README.md

 pip install -U git+https://github.com/NinjaCheetah/libWiiPy
 ```
 Please be aware that because libWiiPy is in a very early state right now, many features may be subject to change, and methods and properties available now have the potential to disappear in the future.

+For more tips on getting started, see our guide [here](https://ninjacheetah.github.io/libWiiPy/usage/installation.html).

 # Building
 To build this package locally, the steps are quite simple, and should apply to all platforms.
 Make sure you've set up your `venv` first!